DEV Community

 2. Identify the Tenant (Server Function)

-We use createServerOnlyFn to ensure our tenant lookup—which might involve a database call or a secret API key—never leaks to the client.
+We use createServerFn to ensure our tenant lookup—which might involve a database call or a secret API key—never leaks to the client.
 We use getRequestUrl() from the Start server utilities to grab the incoming URL.

 // serverFn/tenant.serverFn.ts

-import { getTenantConfigByHostname } from "#/lib/api"
+import { getTenantConfigByHostname } from "#/lib/api";

-import { normalizeHostname } from "#/lib/normalizeHostname"
+import { normalizeHostname } from "#/lib/normalizeHostname";

-import { createServerOnlyFn } from "@tanstack/react-start"
+import { createServerFn } from "@tanstack/react-start";

-import { getRequestUrl } from "@tanstack/react-start/server"
+import { getRequestUrl } from "@tanstack/react-start/server";

-export const getTenantConfig = createServerOnlyFn(async () => {
+export const getTenantConfig = createServerFn().handler(async () => {

-const url = getRequestUrl()
+const url = getRequestUrl();

-const hostname = normalizeHostname(url.hostname)
+const hostname = normalizeHostname(url.hostname);

-const tenantConfig = await getTenantConfigByHostname({ hostname })
+const tenantConfig = await getTenantConfigByHostname({ hostname });

 if (!tenantConfig) {